Mantavya2109/WhatsApp-clone/README.md

-Whatsapp clone with socket io
+Whatsapp clone with socket io with MERN stack